 It is not complicated information, but it is absolutely necessary to educate yourself if you plan to bring your drone on vacation with you.
 We want you to stay compliant with Nevada’s requirements so you can have a safe, peaceful, and law-abiding vacation.

 Being charged with a Federal crime for flying a drone can and has happened in Las Vegas.
-Recently a drone pilot set down their aircraft at McCarran Airport after losing control and was fined $20,000! (source)
+Recently a drone pilot set down their aircraft at Harry Reid Airport (formerly McCarran Airport) after losing control and was fined $20,000! (source)

 You can avoid a situation like that by reading this quick guide on flying a drone in Vegas!

 - 1 Registering Your Drone – Is It Necessary?